ruuda/blog/posts/2014-08-29-writing-a-path-tracer-in-rust-part-6-multithreading.md

 and the UI event loop will execute the callback on the UI thread, and display the image.

+Rogigo Luculenta does not have a graphical user interface.
+It saves the rendered image to a file.
+The worker thread could do that, but I wanted to do it form a designated thread, analogous to the UI thread in Luculentus.
 Rust uses channels for communication between threads.
-There are two ends to a channel: a sending part, and a receiving part.
-Rogigo Luculenta does not have a graphical user interface, it saves the rendered image to a file.
-The worker thread could do that, but I wanted to do it form a designated thread, analogous to the UI thread in Luculentus.
-The worker thread then puts the rendered image on the channel, and an other thread waits for images, and writes them out.
+The worker thread puts the rendered image on the channel, and an other thread waits for images, and writes them out.
 This is what `img_tx` in `execute_task` is for: it is the sending part of the channel.